• Skip to primary navigation

 1 tablespoon flour

-1 1/2 pints shucked clams, chopped into bite-sized pieces
+1 1/2 pints shucked clams, chop the tender clams into bite-sized pieces

 Chopped Italian parsley for garnish

-1) Melt the butter over medium-high heat.
-Add the chopped onions and sauté until translucent.
+1) Melt the butter over medium-high heat in a Dutch oven or large pot.
+Add the chopped onions and sautรฉ until translucent.

 2) Add the clam juice, diced potatoes, bay leaf and thyme to the onions.
 Bring the mixture to a boil.